Hybrid Tool + Report Page

 | Compliance or liability exposure | Window placement that obstructs view or insufficient securement controls | Fines, incident exposure, or forced campaign rollback | Use panel-first placement and review jurisdiction/fleet compliance before production. |

-| Alias keyword cannibalization | Publishing separate low-delta pages for the same intent | Authority dilution and duplicate risk | Keep canonical URL and map aliases like auto magnet signs to this page. |
+| Alias keyword cannibalization | Publishing separate low-delta pages for the same intent | Authority dilution and duplicate risk | Keep canonical URL and map aliases like auto magnet signs, business vehicle magnetic signs, and car door magnetic signs (plus car door magnet signs) to this page. |

 | Unknown | Known Status | Action |